Simnol22/rocketsci/README.md

 # CxxCI

-A Docker image for C++ CI workflows, based on Ubuntu 20.04
+A Docker image for C++ CI workflows, based on Ubuntu 22.04 or 20.04

-Includes:
+Available tags:

+- `focal`, `latest`: Ubuntu 20.04, with GCC 10
+- `jammy`: Ubuntu 22.04, with GCC 12

+Either versions also include:

+- Git
 - Python3
 - Conan
- - GCC, G++ 10
 - CMake 3.22+ (from Kitware's APT)
 - Ninja